Iowa Gun Permit: Laws, Cost, Restrictions, & FAQs

 In Iowa, open carry of firearms is permitted for individuals who are at least eighteen years old and have legal rights to possess firearms.
 However, the state prohibits the possession of offensive firearms or assault weapons, including machine guns and semi-automatic firearms, except for firearms used for professional sporting events.
 Possession of prohibited firearms is considered a felony and can lead to prosecution.

-Iowa Pistol Permit Requirements
+Iowa Gun Permit

 Before obtaining a pistol permit in Iowa, several requirements must be met, which vary depending on the type of permit being sought: